4. pyxc: Installing LLVM

 llvm-config --version

-If it shows a different version (like system clang), your PATH isn't set correctly.
+If the version shown doesn't match what you built, your PATH isn't set correctly.
 Fix that before continuing.

 Step 7: Set LLVM_DIR (for CMake)